Bruol/cloud-computing-architecture-project/submission/README.md

 part4_x are run on my laptop which uses ssh to start the experiments.
 The script names are according to the subtask number.

-In the `part4/visualization` directory you can find the code to visualize the results and analyze the log files.
+In the `part4/visualization` directory you can find two scripts to extract the data from the logs and plot the results.
+The `extract_job_data.py` script extracts the data from the logs and the `analyze_job_times.py` script plots the results of the experiments.